APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Review SECTION 6: Source Verification

 #### `severity_score`
-**Definition:** The extent of OBSERVABLE direct physical harm, credible risk, or disruption caused by escalation to individuals, campus operations, or institutional safety at the time the incident occurred.
+**Definition:** The extent of OBSERVABLE direct physical harm, credible risk, or disruption caused by escalation to individuals, campus operations, or institutional safety at the time the incident occurred
 → `low`, `moderate`, `elevated`, `high`

 **Special Protocol for severity_score:**